VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 Measurement has since ruled out the two explanations that would have made this a hard limit: **fsync latency is 0.73 ms**, and free pages are only 10.9%, so neither durability nor freelist size accounts for a 70 ms transaction - and the same code reaches 172/s on local disk.

-Roughly 68 ms per transaction remains unexplained and needs a production profile to decompose.
+**Then a reproduction attempt moved the question.** With production's own ingredients - the big DB, on NFS, with the continuous full-DB backup streaming at its own 80 MB/s - the archive path does **364/s**, not 14/s, and no archive comes within 12x of the client floor.
+Mutate it to **one bolt write transaction per archive** and it reproduces all three production symptoms exactly (21/s, mean archive 70 s, 1,827 reports past the floor).
+But **group commit already landed at `f7e36bc` and is in the deployed `fb5df01`** - so production is running the code that measures 364/s and behaving like the code that measures 21/s.
+See "Group commit is already in production" and the two sections after it; the leading hypothesis is that something upstream of `db.archiveJob` serialises completions so the coalescing writer only ever has one archive to fold.

-Two design directions are being explored in `throughput-architecture.md`; a **regression sweep of 26 wrdev.sh gates found no regression** from this delivery.
+Two design directions are being explored in `throughput-architecture.md`; a **regression sweep of 26 wrdev.sh gates found no regression** from this delivery, and the three gates whose verdicts had become misleading are now fixed.

 Read this first for the current position.
 Background: the OOM diagnosis is in `prod-restart-260825.md`, the design in `.docs/dep-granularity/spec.md`, and each